SumoLogic/sumologic-documentation/docs/beta/infrequent-dashboard-support.md

 ## Sample Queries

-This means you can now include data from the Infrequent Tier in the scope of dashboard panels.
+To use data from the Infrequent tier in your dashboard panels, you can use the following sample queries

 For example, you can use `_dataTier=Infrequent` in your query scope: